 Analytics can allow companies to tell a compelling story supporting business cases.
 According to Peter Sondergaard, “Information is the oil of the 21st century, and analytics is the combustion engine.”

-Optimo is the engine for real estate analytics – the results of data-driven decisions based on these analytics have indirect benefits as well.
+Optimo X is the engine for real estate analytics – the results of data-driven decisions based on these analytics have indirect benefits as well.
 Those indirect benefits are of equal importance to CFOs: employee engagement, enhanced collaboration, virtual presence as well as productivity.